Payment is flat, interest isn’t

 EAR = (1 + APR/paymentsPerYear)^{paymentsPerYear} − 1.

-This tool uses the periodic nominal rate matching your chosen unit (days/months/years), which aligns with typical amortization schedules.
+This tool uses the periodic nominal rate based on the selected payment frequency, which aligns with typical principal-and-interest amortization schedules.

 The fixed payment is computed once, but the interest portion each period equals